ARDE Under Barrel Grenade Launcher

 The 40 mm Under Barrel Grenade Launcher, is a single shot grenade launcher developed by ARDE and Ordnance Factory Tiruchirappalli for use with the INSAS and AK-47 rifles used by the Indian Army.
-Stand alone versions of the grenade launcher exist.
+Standalone versions of the grenade launcher exist.

 As of September 2019, around 10,000 UBGLs were manufactured.

 History

+The UBGL was in Indian military service since 2010.
+It was reported by the Indian Ministry of Defence in 2011 that paramilitary forces ordered around 100 UBGLs.

-In 2020, its ammunition's production began in India (it was earlier imported), in Ammunition Factory Khadki, Pune under Atmanirbhar Bharat.
+In 2020, production of 40mm rounds began in Ammunition Factory Khadki under Atmanirbhar Bharat.
 The first ammunition consignment was sent to the Border Security Force.

+On August 2, 2021, OFT announced that the UBGL was made compatible with the Trichy assault rifle, which is being brought into service by the Central Reserve Police Force (CRPF), Central Armed Police Forces (CAPF) and various State Armed Police Forces.

 Design

-The 40mm UBGL can be attached to Indian INSAS and AK-47 rifles, and has a 3-point attachment for rigidity.
-The UBGL has an in-built safety to prevent accidental firing.
-The trigger system is located on the side of the barrel, allowing the soldier to fire both the rifle and grenade launcher without having to change his firing posture.
+The UBGL can be attached to the INSAS and various AK-47 rifles.
+It has a three-point attachment system to be able to mount the UBGL to the rifles with a built-in safety to prevent accidental discharge.

+The trigger system is a button located on the left side of the barrel, allowing the soldier to fire both the rifle and grenade launcher without having to change his firing posture.
 Its maximum range is 400 metres.

 The weapon uses a simple ladder sight mechanism, similar to the GP-25.
 It also has tritium illuminated sights for night firing.
 The ammunition fired by the UBGL is similar to the Milkor MGL used by the Indian Army, allowing for standardisation.

-The UBGL's can be equipped with Air Burst rounds for enhanced lethality.These rounds uses programmable electronic fuse for detonation and has self destructive capabilities in case of missing the target.

 To install the UBGL, the handguard of an INSAS/AK-type rifle needs to be removed first before the device is installed.

+Ammunition

+The UBGL can be used to fire Practice, HEAP, HEDP and RP-type 40mm rounds.